The Importance of Corporate Social Responsibility to Society

 We live in a world where social responsibility is a critical factor in how employees choose where to work and where consumers decide to spend their money.
 Understanding the impact they have on the world around them has never been more important for large corporates.

 But more than that, in order to stand out in a positive light, they need to implement and commit to a program of social responsibility activities.

-The nature of CSR has evolved, it is now more than simply giving to charity; it has become an integral part of how organizations run their business and focus on consumers' perceptions of company governance, the company's positive influence on society and the way in which it treats its employees.
+The nature of CSR has evolved, it is now more than simply giving to charity; it has become an integral part of how organizations run their business and focus on consumers' perceptions of company governance, the company's positive influence on society, and how it treats its employees.

 It's clear why corporate social responsibility is important to organizations: it enhances public trust; it makes an organization a more attractive prospect for employees, particularly Millennials; it leads to more engaged employees, and let's not forget that engaging in CSR and becoming a responsible business can have a positive impact on an organization's bottom line.

 But does Corporate Social Responsibility have a positive impact on society itself?

 According to a research paper by Ross School of Business, it depends on the ownership type, specifically, whether a company is publicly or privately owned.
 Publicly listed companies have a responsibility to shareholders, which can lead to discontinuing CSR activities if the activities are at odds with shareholder expectations.